AlanKrajina/AlanKrajina.github.io/_posts/2019-11-30-visualcv_final_project.markdown

 ---
 layout: post
 title:      "VisualCV Final Project"
-date:       2019-11-30 15:41:53 +0000
+date:       2019-11-30 10:41:54 -0500
 permalink:  visualcv_final_project
 ---

 My final Flatiron project.
-What can I say except that I am very proud of being in this position.
+What can I say except that I am very proud for being in this position.
 If somebody asked me one year ago what coding is and how it works I would start laughing.
 For that kind of question I would never have an answer, that was for smart kids, I play video games not code.
 But after random sequences of events while I was working for Apple in Ireland I started playing around with code.
 To cut the story (more on my path to greatness on another blog :D) one year later I am developing single page application using Rails backend and React/Redux frontend.
 And I did it all by myself.
 For this reason I will explain how all requirements are meet in this project.
 This project is just one in many to come, there is still a lot to learn and since looking at the screen for 5+ hours a day is fun for me, I look forward to my future in software development.
 And to finish this intro with my all-time favorite quote:
 >
 “Things are only impossible until they are not.” ― Jean-Luc Picard
 >